Free worldwide shipping on every order

 StudyFindingsClinical Relevance

-Ablon (2010) — prospective study, n=20Red + NIR LED improved PASI scores by 47% in mild-to-moderate plaque psoriasis over 4 weeksNon-UV alternative for photosensitive patients or those seeking reduced UV exposure
+Ablon (2010) — case series, n=9Red + NIR LED produced 60-100% clearance/improvement in plaque psoriasis lesions over 4-5 weeksNon-UV alternative for photosensitive patients or those seeking reduced UV exposure

 Rangwala & Rashid (2012) — reviewPBM modulates T-cell responses and reduces inflammatory cytokines relevant to psoriatic inflammationMechanistic rationale for PBM as adjunct to biologic or topical therapy